SendiAp/Remaining/README.md

-## Do you want a brief explanation of what an acorn is?
-In a nutshell, it's an oak tree.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.